Kayli/logspub/dev-security.md

 ## basics

+- data breaches
+  - unfortunate reality is that data breaches are a cost of doing business in the modern world and will continue to be a concern to both companies and users

+- zero-day
+  - computer-software vulnerability previously unknown to those who should be interested in its mitigation
+  - until the vulnerability is mitigated, hackers can exploit it to adversely affect programs, data, additional computers or a network

+- zero-day exploit
+  - an exploit directed at a zero-day is called a zero-day exploit, or zero-day attack

 - malware
   - is any software intentionally designed to cause disruption to a target
   - typical targets: computer, server, client, computer network